Vasily257/react-mesto-api-full/README.md

 To clone a project, you need to open desired directory and use the command:
 **HTTPS**: `git clone https://github.com/Vasily257/react-mesto-api-full.git`
 **SSH**: `git clone git@github.com:Vasily257/react-mesto-api-full.git`

+To start a project, you need to open the «frontend» folder in the terminal and use the command `npm run start`.
+Then repeat this actions for the «backend» folder.

 ## Status
 The project is closed, there are no plans for completion.